aforoughi1/IntelligentOne/README.md

 #### Williams %R(%R)
 ![WR Chart](/images/IntelligentOneScreenshot6.png)

+W%R is a technical analysis oscillator showing the current closing price in relation to the high and low of the past N days (for a given N).
 The oscillator has a range of -100 to 0.
 Readings below -80 represent oversold territory and readings above -20 represent Overbought.
 At this point, we can start to look for opportunities to trade the stock direction of the cross.